New Jersey girl, 6, escapes attempted abduction after man placed paper bag over her head, police say

 The girl then stayed outside cleaning up toys when a man approached her and placed the bag over her head, according to police.

-When the man put the paper bag over the child's head, police said the girl screamed, spooking the would-be kidnapper, and while he ran away, she ran inside her home.
+Police said the girl screamed, spooking the would-be kidnapper, and while he ran away she ran inside her home.
 She was not injured during the incident.

 "It was reported he never tried to grab her," police said.